UPEACE Doctoral Degree Programme

 The Doctoral Committee will review application on three occasions annually.

-For more information on the application please review the application guide or contact email@example.com or firstname.lastname@example.org.
+For more information on the application process, please review the application guide here or contact firstname.lastname@example.org or email@example.com.